msupply-foundation/conforma-web-app/docs/internal/Element-Type-Specs.md

   - default: `{"value": true}`
 - **is_editable**: `JSON` -- dynamic query determining whether can be edited (Would only be false in rare circumstances)
   - default: `{"value": true}`
+- **defaultValue**: `JSON` - the default value for the response.
+Can be a dynamic query.
+Note: several plugins have their own "default" parameter, which may be easier to use in many situations but doesn't support dynamic lookups.
+If you need a dynamic value, use this field.
+For this field, the returned object must conform to the object shape for the respective question type (i.e. it needs a `text` field) -- see individual element types for response shape
 - **validation**: `JSON` -- a dynamic expression for checking if the user's response is a valid input.
   - default: `{"value": true}` or just `true`
 - **validation_message**: `string` -- the message that shows in the UI when validation fails.